 My eldest was eight months old when my mum took me to the GP to get help.
 I decided against his offer of medication, instead opting for hypnotherapy.
 This taught me how to relax, sleep better, and keep calm in stressful situations.
 It also gave me more confidence and self-belief.

 But three years later, pregnant with my younger son, I started feeling everything creeping back.
 I immediately called my midwife, explained how I was feeling and was referred to the perinatal mental health team for assessment.
 I was already under consultant-led care but was now also closely monitored by the mental health team at the hospital.
 Being honest about my mental health meant I was given the treatment I needed at the time I needed it most.
 I was incredibly lucky to wait only six weeks to start Cognitive Behavioural Therapy (CBT); I was even luckier that we could afford to pay for private talking therapy alongside this.
-Second time around, I also decided to accept the antidepressants offered by my GP.
+Second time around, I also decided to accept the antidepressants offered by my GP, which I started taking after I gave birth.
 My medication has given me the space in my head I needed to be able to deal with my illness.

 Medication, CBT, hypnotherapy – I was thirty when I finally found my ammunition.